Our mission is to provide inspiring and uplifting quality music supporting Sunday services and other programs and events at Unity Spiritual Center.

 Jon Csicsila, Percussionist

 Trey fell in love with music - as many do - singing in church.
-After touring with the award-winning Central Kentucky Youth Chorus and petitioning his high school not to force him to choose between being the drum major in the band as well as a member of the choir, he received the Jefferson Cup for outstanding overall artistic achievement.
+After touring with the award-winning Central Kentucky Youth Chorus and petitioning his high school not to force him to choose between being the drum major in the band and a member of the choir, he received the Jefferson Cup for outstanding overall artistic achievement.
 In college, he found his true calling in musical theatre and moved to Cleveland after working with the Roundabout Theatre Company in New York City.
 Over the last ten years, Trey has participated in more than 60 productions at over 20 different theaters in the Northeast Ohio region, including The Cleveland Play House, Cain Park, Cleveland Public Theatre, Ohio Shakespeare Festival, Beck Center for the Arts, Lakeland Civic Theatre, and Blank Canvas Theatre.

 Kate Michalski is a local actor and singer who has performed all over Northeast Ohio.
-She has appeared at Cain Park, Blank Canvas Theatre, Playhouse Square, French Creek Theatre, Cassidy Theatre and more.
+She has appeared at Cain Park, Blank Canvas Theatre, Playhouse Square, French Creek Theatre, Cassidy Theatre, and more.
 Kate holds a BFA in Musical Theatre from Point Park University.